PhalanxHead/home-site-hugo/content/posts/flashfiler-data-necromancy/pt4/index.md

 </figure>

 Running my script from earlier, I get all the records I expect back into my JSON file, so I modify it a little to just... grab all the tables.
-No thinking needed :D
+No thinking needed :smile:

 ```cs
 using Newtonsoft.Json;